elrumo/stackOverflow_focus/README.md

 Remove all unnecessary clutter when looking for help on StackOverflow.

-I'm working on adding more customsiation option and a version for Firefox.
+I'm working on adding more customsiation options and a version for Firefox.
 Star the project to know when it launches.

 <br>